COLLEGE OF EDUCATION & HUMAN SCIENCES

 Ways to Give

-There are many ways you can offer your financial support for the College of Education, and all gifts – no matter the size – have an impact that will be felt and appreciated for generations.
+There are many ways you can offer your financial support for the College of Education and Human Sciences, and all gifts – no matter the size – have an impact that will be felt and appreciated for generations.

 - Annual Giving – Commit to an annual donation to the Education Excellence fund.
 These unrestricted resources are necessary for College leadership to remain nimble and capitalize on opportunities as they arise.